liuxiaodong008008/MatrixLib/README.md

 # Matrix

-Header-only matrix library (C++) from numerical optimization and machine learning.
+Lightweight header-only matrix library (C++) from numerical optimization and machine learning.
 Ease of using is the emphasis of this library.
 Supported features are as following:
+* lightweight
+* depency-free
 * templated type
 * copy-free matrix-view
 * flexiable matrix element access/selection